lelea2/Algorithm/closure/README.md

 Playing with closure in JS

-* Definition:
+#### Definition:
 - a closure is a function, along with all variables or functions that were in-scope
 - a closure is implemented as an “inner function”;
   Eg: a function defined within the body of another function.
 - An important feature of closures is that an inner function still has access to the outer function’s variables.

-* 3 scopes in a closure
+- 3 scopes in a closure

 (1) variable in its own scope

 (2) variables in the enclosing function’s scope

 (3) global variables.

+#### Highlight
-- One of the main question can be asked for a closure, is how an inside loop will be implemented => inside-loop closure with the use of IIFE (Intermediate invoke function expression)
+One of the main question can be asked for a closure, is how an inside loop will be implemented => inside-loop closure with the use of IIFE (Intermediate invoke function expression)

 Eg: function below will print out i=# of button available